Table of Contents

 Can you get equipment financing with bad credit?

-Yes, it is possible to qualify for regular equipment or heavy equipment financing with bad credit.
+Yes, it can be possible to qualify for regular equipment or heavy equipment financing with bad credit.
 You may need to spend more time finding lenders who are willing to work with businesses that have lower credit scores.
 Expect higher interest rates and stricter collateral requirements.
 Some business lenders may require a lien on the business and a personal guarantee on top of making a significant down payment and using the equipment as collateral.

 What equipment loans can I get with a 500 credit score?